ayabarrera/user-auth-phase1/README.md

 - [DONE] Set up directus database on Render.com.
 - [DONE] Create a simple "article" collection on directus database.
 - [DONE] Enable Public Registration on Directus - allows any user to create a user
-- [ ] MVP: Set up directus authentication for login, logout, signup
+- [DONE] MVP: Set up directus authentication for login, logout, signup
-- [ ] Check if the codes properly call out all the authentication & functions created.
+- [DONE] Check if the codes properly call out all the authentication & functions created.
 - [ ] Set up author role to only be able to edit their own content -> Created user must be automatically author role.
+- [ ] Logout button should only be displayed if the user is already logged in (in dashboard)
+- [ ] Fix landing page
+- [ ] Fix colors for sign up and log in page (matches)
+- [ ] Fix content (show even just 1 from the database)

 - Modularization:
   - Review code to plan for DRY high level (layouts)